waynodiablo/Oystercard/yelpv1.md

 has_many :reviews, dependent: :destroy
 ```

+Before we move on let's commit our latest code to git, and switch Driver/Navigator Roles&nbsp;:twisted_rightwards_arrows: again.

 #### Stop users creating duplicate restaurants – validations

 First, write a test.
 We'll add this within our existing feature spec for restaurants.